Skilled Worker Change of Employment

 You can apply to update your visa up to three months before the intended start date of your new job.
 While you are waiting for the application to be processed, you can carry on working in your current job and / or work out your notice period.

 You are not allowed to travel outside the United Kingdom, the Channel Islands, Ireland and the Isle of Man while your application is pending.
-If you do travel outside these places while before you have received the decision on your application, the application will be withdrawn unilaterally by the UK Home Office.
+If you do travel outside these places before you have received the decision on your application, the application will be withdrawn unilaterally by the UK Home Office.

 You are not allowed to start your new job with a new employer until you have received confirmation that your application has been approved.

-Cost to update a Skilled Worker Visa
+Section G: Cost to update a Skilled Worker Visa

 The cost of the Skilled Worker visa for the applicant depends on whether the certificate of sponsorship has been issued for under or over three years and whether the job is on the Immigration Salary List.